You already know you need to be doing Account-Based Marketing. But how?

 Step 1: Assemble Your Account-Based Marketing Team

-In order for your account-based marketing strategy to be successful, it’s crucial that both your sales and marketing teams are involved in setting expectations, defining your goals and KPIs, and determining the role ABM will play at your organization.
+In order for your ABM strategy to be successful, it’s crucial that both your sales and marketing teams are involved in setting expectations, defining your goals and KPIs, and determining the role ABM will play at your organization.

 Before you begin planning your first ABM program, you’ll need to assemble a core ABM team.
 The members of this team will vary depending on your organizational needs, but at a minimum, it should be made up of team leads from sales, sales development, and marketing.

-Get a complete list of stakeholders to consider for your core ABM team with this checklist, Building Your Core Account-Based Marketing and Sales Team.
+Get a complete list of stakeholders to consider for your core ABM team with this account based marketing checklist, Building Your Core Account-Based Marketing and Sales Team.

 Step 2: Define Your ABM Goals & Strategy

 Now that you’ve assembled your core account-based marketing team, it’s time to sit down and define your goals.
 What do you want to accomplish with ABM?
-Your goals will inform your strategy, so it’s important that everyone on your core ABM team is on the same page.
+Your goals will inform your account based marketing strategy, so it’s important that everyone on your core ABM team is on the same page.